 Class V English

 Class V English provides continued instruction and practice in verbal and analytical skills.
-A five-week unit in grammar reviews principles and procedures taught in Class VI and extends them to analysis of subordinate clauses and verbal phrases; additional time is devoted to the rules and patterns of standard formal usage and mechanics.
+Units in grammar review principles and procedures taught in Class VI and extend them to analysis of subordinate clauses and verbal phrases; additional time is devoted to the rules and patterns of standard formal usage and mechanics.
 In composition, expository and descriptive essays supplement the continuing concentration on paragraph structure, with written work expanding to include analytical essays of multiple paragraphs as well as fuller examples of student fiction, poetry, and personal reflection.
-This course continues a four-year emphasis on vocabulary development and word-attack skills, promoted through the use of a vocabulary study program and through a consistent concern with diction in required reading and writing.
+This course continues a four-year emphasis on vocabulary development and comprehension skills, promoted through the use of a vocabulary study program and through a consistent concern with diction in required reading and writing.
 Reading assignments encompass a range of literary periods, styles, and genres, but most works explore the relationship between an individual and his or her social environment.
 Work in critical analysis concentrates most heavily on narrative structure, techniques of characterization, and the influence of setting on action and character.
 All students prepare and deliver a speech in essay form on a topic of personal significance.
 Works considered include the following: Lee et al., Grammar for Writing; Arp and Johnson, Perrine’s Sound and Sense; Gaines, A Gathering of Old Men; Golding, Lord of the Flies; Hemingway, The Old Man and the Sea; Lawrence and Lee, Inherit the Wind; Masters, Spoon River Anthology; Shakespeare, Julius Caesar; Gene Luen Yang, American Born Chinese.

 Class IV English